DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > - Pretentious Bullshit I Partially Disagree With
 > - raw excerpts

-actually linking/sourcing them is too much effort, so too bad if you want to find the origin. go do it yourself. dig up your own knowledge
+actually linking/sourcing them is too much effort, so too bad if you want to find the origin. go do it yourself. dig up your own knowledge.

 ---